Cray-HPE/docs-csm/introduction/deprecated_features/CAPMC_Deprecation_Notice.md

 ## CAPMC enters final life cycle before deletion

 PCS v1 has been released to production and indicated the beginning of the final life cycle for CAPMC.
 CAPMC will continue to co-exist with PCS until its final deletion.
-CAPMC is slated to be permanately removed from the system beginning with the first release of software in 2024.
+CAPMC is slated to be permanently removed from the system beginning with the first release of software in 2024.
 Please begin to migrate to PCS.

 ### Deprecated Features in CSM 1.0